JesusFilm/core/CONTRIBUTING.md

 As an example we are going to run through the steps to get the Next Steps Journeys project running in your web browser.
 This example assumes you are running it from the development container.

+TODO: 1 .env.local - then follow the instructions.... for both journeys and gateway
 1. run `nx run api-journeys:migrations`
 2. run `nx run api-journeys:seed`
 3. run `nx run api-gateway:serve-all`